eightsmile/cfa/Equity.md

 - Asset Add-on Approach for Start-up Firm.
 - Income Approach for High-growth Firm.
     - Income Approach contains three methods:
         1. FCF Method  -  DCF with going-concern assumption
-        	1. Capitalised CF Method  -   using a **single representative estimate of economic benefits** and dividing that estimate by an appropriate **capitalisation rate** to derive an indication of value.
+        2. Capitalised CF Method  -   using a **single representative estimate of economic benefits** and dividing that estimate by an appropriate **capitalisation rate** to derive an indication of value.
-        	1. Residual Income Method / Excess Earnings Method  -  the excess earnings method consists of estimating the value of all of the company’s **intangible assets** by capitalizing future earnings in excess of the estimated return requirements associated with working capital and fixed assets. **The value of the intangible assets is added to the values of working capital and fixed assets to arrive at the value of the business enterprise.**
+        3. Residual Income Method / Excess Earnings Method  -  the excess earnings method consists of estimating the value of all of the company’s **intangible assets** by capitalising future earnings in excess of the estimated return requirements associated with working capital and fixed assets. **The value of the intangible assets is added to the values of working capital and fixed assets to arrive at the value of the business enterprise.**